nyu-cdsc/toku/README.md

 4) Open the command prompt/terminal, and get inside the folder containing the app.
 E.g., if the app is located on your desktop, type `cd Desktop/yourgame`

-5) Once inside the folder, type these commands into the terminal one at a time:
+5) Once inside the folder, enter these commands into the terminal one at a time:

 Windows:
 ```